 You can buy lots of fruits and vegetables on your way to the store.
-Farmers or householders set up a display of their home grown seasonal produce at their gate and you just pick and choose.
-But shopping in a ‘new’ country, in an utterly alien environment, can be quite disorienting, not to mention time consuming.
-As a veteran consumer you recognize and respond to visual cues, which allow you to sprint through the aisles, reaching for familiar packages.
+Farmers or householders set up a display of their homegrown seasonal produce at their gate and you just pick and choose.
+But shopping in a ‘new’ country, in an utterly alien environment, can be quite disorienting, not to mention time-consuming.
+As a veteran buyer in your home country, you recognize and respond to visual cues, which allow you to sprint through the aisles, reaching for familiar packages without actually looking at them.
 Try that at the CoopeAtenas – I dare you!

 Not that this disorientation is new to me.
 When I arrived in the USA thirty odd years ago, I was a whole lot more fluent in Shakespeare than shopping.
 In my early days of cultural assimilation in Fort Worth, Texas, I watched soap operas with TV commercials geared toward the homemaker.
 Among other vital information, I learned that in America, one can purchase cans containing ready-to-use cake frosting.
 So, when I saw a can with the picture of a woman decorating a cake in my local Safeway supermarket, I bought it.
 It turned out to be Crisco.
 ‘Crisco will do you proud every time’, remember that Loretta Lynne commercial?
-Where I had come from, you made your own frosting and cooked with butter or olive oil.
+Where I came from, you made your own frosting and baked with butter.

-Were it not for the awkwardness of yet another foreign language to be conquered, my Old World upbringing with it’s small shops and the easy logic of the metric system, was a great preparation for living in Costa Rica, where both are the norm.
-I’ve fallen back into thinking in increments of one hundred or one thousand with ease.
-A kilo of maracuyás, two hundred grams of queso fresco.
+Were it not for the awkwardness of yet another foreign language to be conquered, my Old World upbringing with its small shops and the easy logic of the metric system, was actually a great preparation for living in Costa Rica, where both are the norm.
+I’ve fallen back into thinking in increments of one hundredth or one thousandth with ease.
+A kilo of maracuyas, two hundred grams of queso fresco.
 So simple.

-It also means that any returning expat has his or her suitcase crammed with everyday necessities at the best possible bargain price.
-Most of these favorites are readily available here, however they’re significantly less costly, if pre-orded at online outlet shops in the US.
+It also means that, upon returning from a trip to the US, any returning expat has his or her suitcase crammed with everyday necessities at the best possible bargain price.
+Most of these favorites are readily available here, however, they’re significantly less costly, if pre-orded at online outlet shops in the US.
 One just has to take the place of origin for any given product into consideration –

 or stick with fresh fruit, they’re the best ever!